FuriouZz/blog/content/posts/Publish your blog with Deno Deploy.md

 $ export DENO_DEPLOY_TOKEN=YOUR_ACCESS_TOKEN_HERE
 ```

-Now we are ready to execute our first deployment:
+Now we are ready to execute your first deployment:

 ```bash
 $ deno task deploy